LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 2. Perform two sequential network requests

 This use case performs two network requests sequentially.
-First it retrieves recent Android Versions and then it requests the features of the latest version.
+First, it retrieves recent Android Versions and then it requests the features of the latest version.

 There are also 2 alternative implementations included.
 One is using old-school [callbacks](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/callbacks/SequentialNetworkRequestsCallbacksViewModel.kt).
 The other one uses [RxJava](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/rx/SequentialNetworkRequestsRxViewModel.kt).
 You can compare each implementation.